SustainableDevelopmentReform/csdr-cloud-spatial-app/README.md

 `psql -h DATABASE_HOST -U DATABASE_USER -p 5432 -d DATABASE_NAME`

 You can also connect from your local machine using port 5431.

+### Where do the local files get read from?
+Do they at all?
+Or just DB for the app.
+Maybe DB points to S3.

 ### Development